Independent auditor’s report

 The proprietary funds represent two distinct types of activities:

-- Business-type activities (enterprise funds), where the government is providing a good or service in exchange for fees, and generally the fees are intended to cover the full costs.
-Examples would be providing water, sewer, electricity, parking, golf or similar recreation, etc.
+- Business-type activities (enterprise funds), where the government is providing a good or service in exchange for fees, and generally, the fees are intended to cover the full costs.
+Examples would be providing water, sewer, electricity, parking, golf, or similar recreation, etc.

 - Internal service funds, which are funds created to account for activity that will be “sold” internally to other funds of the government.
+Common example of such funds are buildings and ground maintenance, information technology, and employee health benefits.

 Notes to the financial statements